 Permits are required for most residential work: additions, alterations, roofing, doors/windows, mechanical, plumbing, etc.

-Self-service (rapid review) permits cover minor replacements like water heaters, HVAC replacements, roofing with same materials, doors/windows.
+Self-service permits cover minor replacements like water heaters, HVAC replacements, roofing with same materials, doors/windows.

 Plumbing renovations, such as bathroom remodels involving fixtures, need permits and inspections; always submit early and follow codes.